-More Than 200,000 Gallons Of Oil Spill Along The Keystone Pipeline
+More Than 200,000 Gallons Of Oil Have Spilled From The Keystone Pipeline

 "Crews, including TransCanada specialists from emergency management, engineering, environmental management and safety as well as contracted, nationally recognized experts are assessing the situation."

+TransCanada said that the pipeline was shut down at 6 a.m.
+Thursday following a recorded drop in pressure.

-Brian Walsh, an official at the South Dakota Department of Environment and Natural Resources, told KSFY that the leak was discovered around 10 a.m.
-Thursday morning.
+Brian Walsh, an official with the South Dakota Department of Environment and Natural Resources, told BuzzFeed News that TransCanada notified his department about the leak at 10:30 a.m.
+Thursday.

+"We’re not quite sure why there was a time gap in there" between when TransCanada shut off the pipe and when it notified the government agency, Walsh said.

+The leak happened in a rural area about three miles from Amherst, the nearest town.
 Images from the scene showed a group of trucks along a rural road.

-TransCanada said in its statement that the pipeline was shut off at 6 a.m.
-Thursday morning following a drop in pressure was recorded.
-The company did not immediately respond to BuzzFeed News request for comment Thursday.

-This is a developing story.
-Check back later and follow @BuzzFeedNews on Twitter for updates.
+David Flute, chairman of the Sisseton-Wahpeton Oyate tribe, told BuzzFeed News the leak was on a section of pipeline adjacent to his reservation.
+He said the area has "the cleanest lakes in South Dakota," as well as a large subterranean aquifer, and is concerned about the possibility of contamination.

+"I’m thinking there is going to be an impact, some type of environmental impact," Flute said.
+"As the oil seeps, if they can’t contain the spill, which I’m hoping they do, if they’re unable to contain it from seeping into the water systems, it can be hurtful and harmful to everybody."

 Jim Dalrymple is a reporter for BuzzFeed News and is based in Los Angeles.